SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 I lean down and locate my food from its heat signature.

-Taking a bit from the top pancake, I realize it's not round.
+Taking a bite from the top pancake, I realize it's not round.

 *What shape is it?*